Theatre Arts (THEA)

 THEA 220.
 Voice and Movement II.
 2 Credits.

 A sequential continuation of Theatre 120: Voice and Movement I with focus on freeing the channel for sound, improving range, and articulation.
 Emphasis in movement will be on posture and introducing somatic techniques.
 Prerequisite: THEA 120 or consent of instructor.
-S.
+S, even years.

 THEA 225.
 Makeup for the Stage.
 3 Credits.